spencerwozniak/spencerwozniak/README.md

 > “Behold the handmaid of the Lord; be it unto me according to thy word.” — Luke 1:38

 - **Catholic Christian.**
+  I’m a Catholic Christian, a relentless explorer of ideas, and a builder at heart.
 Every system I build, model I design, and line of code I write is offered through the hands of Mary to Christ.
-My work is grounded in the conviction that technology should uphold the dignity of the human person, reflecting the goodness, truth, and beauty of the Holy Trinity.

 - **From clinic to code.**
   My background spans clinical care, academic research, and AI engineering.
 Working closely with patients and EHR systems, I realized how deeply people suffer from broken software and poor design.